 If your old belt is glazed or is squealing, be sure to check the automatic belt tensioner.
 It may be weak or stuck.
 You should also check the alignment of the pulleys with a straight edge.
 More than about a quarter inch of misalignment can be enough to cause a problem (an eighth of an inch if pulleys are spaced close together!).

-REPLACING A SERPENTINE BELT
+HOW TO REPLACE A SERPENTINE BELT

 If the old belt is still intact and has not broken or come off its pulleys, note how it is routed BEFORE you remove it.
 If you cannot find a belt routing decal in the engine compartment or under the hood, draw a picture of how the belt is routed.
 Or, take a digital photo for reference in case you forget.